 The processional cross at Holy Cross was made by Weare blacksmiths Cook's Forge.
 It is a Celtic cross, and echoes the pattern of the window above our Altar.

-For the last year, Holy Cross has been experimenting with periodic “Come With Joy” Sundays.
+For the past couple of years, Holy Cross has been experimenting with periodic “Come With Joy” Sundays.
 These are inspired by a ministry of Caroline Fairless and Jim Sims called Children at Worship ~ Congregations in Bloom.
 Caroline, an Episcopal priest, and her husband Jim, a musician and composer, have a mission to make Episcopal worship more attractive to children, teens and young adults.
 They bring a rich array of music, drama, visual arts and other exciting ideas to Sunday morning Eucharists.
-Continue reading ‘Come With Joy Sundays’

 Acolyte – those who assist at the service, at Holy Cross usually young people, vested in red cassocks and white cottas.